vichi99/MicroPython/WebREPL_set.md

- # Set WebREPL to ESP8226
+ # Set WebREPL to Nodemcu(ESP8226)
+ - For put and get scripts from nodemcu using wifi.
  - In addition to the serial line we can use for `put` and `get` file from `nodemcu` WebREPL, too.

  ## Usage